sai01c/Neet150/README.md

 array and use index as frequency.
 This will eliminate sorting the frequency.
 Eg: if it is frequency of alphabets, you can create an array with index a, b, c, d until z.
 Eg: Top K frequent elements.
 - Sorted array - always try two pointer approach.
 - For undirected graph, always add both edges s -> e and e -> s to our adjacency list.
+- If we want to find the maximum or minimum from an array always use heaps.
+- In python, by default, we will have min heap.
+We can convert this to max heap by multiplying all the elements by -1 and we can use abs(value) in the end to return the original value.
+- If we want to find the kth largest element in an array using heap, other approach is to continue usin the default min-heap in python.
+But, we pop the min-heap until we have k elements in an array.
+  `Eg: input= [1,2,3,,4,5] k = 3 we pop 2 times i.e 1,2 will be removed. input = [3,4,5] It has k number of elements.
+If we pop now we get the head which is the kth largest element in the orginal input.`
+- Counter(nums)- dict with keys as elements in nums and values as the frequency of those elements in nums.
+- nums = [1,1,2,2,2,3,4] `count = Counter(nums) = {1:2, 2:3, 3:1, 4:1}`
+- Counter by default sorts the items by highest frequency.
+But, while iterating over a counter it will iterate based on the order of the elements in the original input not by the frequency.
+So, always copy a counter to new list and iterate over the list to get the sorted frequency.
+To summarize, dictionary in python doesn't store the order so always copy the dict to new list while sorting it.
+- sortedList = `sorted(dict.items(), key= lambda x:x[1], reverse= True)` sorts the dictionary by values i.e. frequency. `[{2:3, 1:2, 3:1, 4:1}]`
+- If we want to add elements or remove the last element, we may want to use stack there.
+For its pop operation(LIFO)
+- For Binay Search, if the input is not sorted but the intended output has lower and upper intervals then you can use binary search because output will be a sorted array b/w those intervals.
+- For sorting an array, you can eliminate sorting in n logn by using indexes of array as sorting.
+Eg: you need to sort array based on frequency.
+You can create a frequency array where the index represents the frequency and this way you can sort in just O(n)
+- Two heaps pattern - IPO, Median of Data Stream.
+- If you want to go to the middle of linked list, use slow and fast pointer technique.
+- In linked list, if you assign one pointer to head and shift that pointer.
+You can still go back to head by using another pointer.
+But, if you change the node.next using the first pointer it will remain same with second pointer as well.
+- To remove key, value from dic - dic[key].remove(value)